pleabargain/EnglishHelpsYourCareer/topic transactional analysis vs behavioral economics.md

 - What protocols exist for applying Transactional Analysis in the field?
 - How can we integrate this theory into our learning program?
 - Is this a time waster?
+- What are the games that people play?

 # statements
 - He needs to learn how to control his reactions.
 - Everybody has a purpose in life.
 - Nobody told me what was going on.
+- Stress can be infectious.
+- TA is practical if we can identify the mental problem.
 - There are four primal emotions: fear, love, happiness, anger,
 - We want people to become more mature.
 - He was a revolutionary in the field of psychiatry.